-(17) The bites of these animals spread the malaria-like disease Babesiosis [[bah-bee-see-OH-sis]] to humans and those who are infected are unable to donate for blood transfusions.
+(12) The bites of these animals spread the malaria-like disease Babesiosis [[bah-bee-see-OH-sis]] to humans.
 One disease spread by these animals can be diagnosed by a bullseye rash.
 These animals are the primary vector for human infections of Rickettsia rickettsii [[rih-KET-see-uh rih-KET-see-"eye"]], the causative agent of Rocky Mountain Spotted Fever.
 For the point, name these parasitic arachnids, the primary carriers of Lyme disease.